eugenefvdm/export_whm_emails/README.md

-# WHM/cPanel Get a list of all emails in .CSV format
+# WHM/cPanel Get a list of all emails for all accounts in .CSV format

 ## Description